waterbycounty

 What's happening with rivers in McHenry County right now?

-McHenry County's primary USGS streamgage on the FOX RIVER (TAILWATER) is currently reading 883 cubic feet per second — 66% of the long-term mean of 1,348.34 cfs.
+McHenry County's primary USGS streamgage on the FOX RIVER (TAILWATER) has a pipeline snapshot of 883 cubic feet per second — 66% of the long-term mean of 1,348.34 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does McHenry County water compare to the Illinois average?